 On This Page

 Gillette Children’s Specialty Healthcare is one of the world’s top cerebral palsy centers.
 We offer comprehensive testing, treatments and services for children, teens and adults.
-As one of the Best Children’s Hospitals in pediatric orthopedics and as a regional leader in neurology and neurosurgery, we help patients achieve their highest possible levels of independence, comfort and happiness in a family-centered environment.
+As a national and international leader pediatric orthopedics and a regional leader in neurology and neurosurgery, we help patients achieve their highest possible levels of independence, comfort and happiness in a family-centered environment.

 Why Choose Gillette?

-- Gillette is one of the nation's Best Children's Hospitals in pediatric orthopedics and we have one of the largest teams of pediatric neurologists and neurosurgeons in the region.
+- Gillette offers the expertise of one of the largest groups of fellowship-trained pediatric orthopedic surgeons and we have one of the largest teams of pediatric neurologists and neurosurgeons in the region.

 - Our facilities and technology are designed specifically for people who have cerebral palsy and other complex conditions.